-Supplement that card with a category reward cards.
+- Supplement that card with a category reward cards.
 A category rewards card earns more than 1.5% in select categories.
-For example, the Amex Gold Card earns 4x points at US restaurants, 4x points at US supermarkets on up to $25,000 per calendar year then 1x points, 3x points on flights you book directly through airlines or with Amex, and 1x points on everything else.
+For example, the American Express® Gold Card earns 4x points at US restaurants, 4x points at US supermarkets on up to $25,000 per calendar year then 1x points, 3x points on flights you book directly through airlines or with Amex, and 1x points on everything else.

 - Use the right card for the right purchase.
-When you’re shopping, you’ll want to use this card wherever and whenever possible to earn more points than you would with your base unlimited card.
+When you’re shopping, you’ll want to use your category rewards credit card wherever and whenever possible to earn more points than you would with your base unlimited card.
 But for anything not included as a rewards category on your category rewards card, you’ll want to use your unlimited everyday card.
 This is because the category rewards card earns just 1% back on purchases that aren’t included among the card’s categories.

 It might sound a little complicated, but at the end of the day, it’s as simple as using the right credit card at the right time.